Last Updated: January 12, 2023

 Tracking information.
 When you visit the Site, automated collection tools such as “cookies” and “web beacons” may gather information about your visit and your computer.

-A cookie is a small text file stored on your device that lets us know whether you’ve visited the website before as well as your navigation experience during your visit.
+A cookie is a small text file stored on your device that lets us know whether you’ve visited the Site before as well as your navigation experience during your visit.
 Cookies may be used to facilitate your access to the Site, enhance and personalize your online experience, and recognize your computer or your device.

 Web beacons are small graphics placed on the Site and in email communications that are used to measure the effectiveness of the Site and email communications.